allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

     |> Task.andThen fetchName
 ```

 Neat.
 But wait.
 How are we going to execute this macro-task?
-Here comes `Task.attempt`, which signature is:
+Here comes the `Task.attempt` function, which signature is:

 ```haskell
 attempt : (Result x a -> msg) -> Task x a -> Cmd msg